-However, this year, I received some great advice on dialing in on what I do like rather than what I don’t.
-Accentuate the positive, eliminate the negative.
 I have a surprisingly long list of things I find joy in and one I am sharing with you today.
 I love to make a pan of simple homemade fudge that we nibble on throughout the last few days before Christmas.
+This post has been updated for 2022.

 I’ve pretty much always enjoyed holiday baking.
 My mom made the best peanut butter blossom cookies that have become my own tradition with my daughter.
-I like making a sheet pan of chocolate chip cookie bars, snowball cookies dowsed in powdered sugar and chocolate chow mien noodle cookies.
-I had never made fudge until a few years ago.
-My mother-in-law always makes fudge during this time of year but it’s usually gone by the time we visit on Christmas day so I started making my own to have on hand.
+I like making a sheet pan of chocolate chip cookie bars, snowball cookies dowsed in powdered sugar, and chocolate chow mien noodle cookies.

 There are a million and one varieties on how to make fudge but I truly love the texture of the classic Kraft Fantasy Fudge.
 I do modify their recipe a little bit, so don’t think this is just a copy and paste.